 modules had been torn down.
 That creates many trash cycles (esp. those

-involving new-style classes), making the problem much more likely.
+involving classes), making the problem much more likely.
 Once you

 know what's required to provoke the problem, though, it's easy to create

 In 2.3.3, before breaking cycles, we first clear all the weakrefs with

 callbacks in cyclic trash.
 Since the weakrefs *are* trash, and there's no

 defined-- or even predictable --order in which tp_clear() gets called on

 cyclic trash, it's defensible to first clear weakrefs with callbacks.
 It's